-This project takes as its case study a highly experimental passage from one of the greatest twentieth-century novels in the English language 'Time Passes', which formed the central sequence from Virginia Woolf's novel To the Lighthouse (1927).
-Virginia Woolf composed the first draft between 30th April and 25th May 1926, with an interval of four days, between 10th and 13th May, when she was working on an article on De Quincey for the TLS.
-The project aims to bring together the different stages of writing that went into the making of 'Time Passes' to create a record of its development in the form of a genetic edition of the text, and to embed that edition in a network of histories and contexts that reconfigure traditional annotation techniques as a system of linked but separate strands of thought, thus producing a new form of literary archaeology.
+This project takes as its case study a highly experimental passage from one of the greatest twentieth-century novels in the English language, “Time Passes,” which formed the central sequence from Virginia Woolf's novel To the Lighthouse.
+Woolf composed the first draft between 30th April and 25th May 1926, with an interval of four days, between 10th and 13th May, when she was working on an article on De Quincey for the Times Literary Supplement.
+The project aims to bring together the different stages of writing that went into the making of “Time Passes” to create a record of its development in the form of a genetic edition of the text, and to embed that edition in a network of histories and contexts that reconfigure traditional annotation techniques as a system of linked but separate strands of thought, thus producing a new form of literary archaeology.